 Schoolcraft College supports a performance‐based learning (PBL) model of curriculum development.
 This model focuses on the intended outcomes of student learning at three levels: institutional, program, and course.
-It allows faculty to shift the focus away from “what do I teach?” toward “what will the students be able to do?” and aligns assessment, teaching, and learning with the intended outcomes.
+It allows faculty to shift the focus away from “what do I teach?” toward “what will the learners be able to do?” and aligns assessment, teaching, and learning with the intended outcomes.

 Assessment is a part of a continuous quality improvement process that includes the analysis of the current curriculum in order to:

-- Prepare and Plan for the assessment;
+- Prepare and Plan for assessment.

-- Collection the assessment items [or artifacts];
+- Collect assessment items [or artifacts].

-- Review and Analysis of the artifacts;
+- Review and Analyze the artifacts.

 Institutional Level Assessment